The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 (Back to the Top)

-While there may be others, the following is a list of persons or entities often involved in the Florida probate process:
+While there may be others, the following is a list of persons or entities often involved with filing probate in the Florida probate process:

 7. WHERE ARE PROBATE PAPERS FILED IN FLORIDA?

-Probate papers are filed with the Clerk of the Circuit Court, for Miami-Dade County, at 73 W. Flagler Street, Miami, Florida, or with the probate clerk for the county where the decedent lived.
-A probate filing fee must be paid to the probate clerk to commence the Florida probate administration.
-The probate clerk assigns a file number and maintains a docket sheet which lists all probate papers filed with the probate clerk for that probate administration.
+Probate documents, probate court forms and papers are filed with the Clerk of the Circuit Court, for Miami-Dade County, at the probate office located at 73 W. Flagler Street, Miami, Florida, or with the probate clerk of the court of probate for the Florida county where the decedent lived.
+A probate filing fee must be paid to the probate clerk to commence the Florida probate administration to probate the will in Florida.
+The probate clerk assigns a file number and maintains a docket sheet which lists all probate court forms and other papers filed with the probate clerk, and the probate records for that probate administration.
 (Back to the Top)

-A Miami-Dade Circuit Court Judge presides over Florida probate proceedings in Miami-Dade County.
-The probate judge appoints the personal representative and issues "letters of administration," also referred to simply as "letters."
+Upon the filing of a probate case, a Miami-Dade Circuit Court Judge is assigned as the probate judge that presides over the Florida probate proceedings in the Miami-Dade County court of probate.
+The Miami probate judge appoints the personal representative and issues "letters of administration," also referred to simply as "letters," or "letters testamentary."
 This probate document shows to the world the legal authority of the personal representative to act on behalf of the Florida probate estate.
-The Florida probate Judge also holds hearings when necessary and resolves all questions raised during the administration of the estate by entering written directions called "orders."
+The Florida probate Judge also holds hearings in the probate office when necessary and resolves all questions of probate law raised during the administration of the estate by entering written directions called "orders."
 (Back to the Top)

 9. WHAT IS A PERSONAL REPRESENTATIVE, AND WHAT DOES THE PERSONAL REPRESENTATIVE DO?